dragonfly-science/dragonfly-website/content/news/2016-07-25-phil-sabbatical.md

 He says some aspects of this work are new for New Zealand.

 “We might be doing well at keeping any single species on track, but were not used to looking at an ecosystem as a whole.
 What happens to one species if we’re fishing another?
-Such multispecies models are relatively common in Europe, but not so much in New Zealand.”
+Multispecies models are relatively common in Europe, but not so much in New Zealand.”

 Read a case study describing Phil’s research in more detail: [Statistical modelling for working out who's eating who](https://www.dragonfly.co.nz/work/predator-prey.html).